Frequently Asked Questions

 While you don’t necessarily need an internship to graduate, having internship or co-op experience on your resume will make you stand out in a competitive job market.
 Employers are looking for candidates who have taken the initiative to gain real-world hands-on experience and, more often than not, internship and co-op sites provide just that experience.
 Perhaps the biggest benefit is the opportunity some interns get for continued full-time employment at their internship site.
 Regardless, just having an internship experience will make the first post-graduation job easier to get, and it may increase your chances for a larger salary.

 Check with the employer to find out the exact terms of their position.
 Often, the terms “internship” and “co-op” are used interchangeably, so you’ll want to gain a clear understanding of any position before proceeding too far in the application process.
+The Career & Co-op Center manages the Professional Co-op program for students in all Business concentrations, most Engineering majors, and selected Science majors.

 We normally recommend that students begin thinking about an internship or co-op during the first semester of their Sophomore year.
+Students in eligible majors interested in the Professional Co-op program managed by the Career & Co-op Center will receive notification of information sessions about the program during the Spring of their first year.

-For an overview of the steps involved in the application process, visit our website's Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.
+For an overview of the steps involved in the application process, visit our Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.

 Not all internships provide academic credit.
 Before proceeding with the application process, find out exactly what form of compensation is provided (e.g., academic credit, stipend, salary, etc.)